ustaxcourt/ef-cms/docsify/testing.md

 ### How Pa11y Works

-Pa11y is setup using .json files that define what url it should hit and what actions it should invoke.
+Pa11y is set up using .json files that define which URL it should hit and what actions it should invoke.
 For example, we have a file called `web-client/pa11y/pa11y-judge.js` which contains the following:

 ```javascript
 [